Jennifer Lopez Wears Denim Boots That Make It Look Like Her Pants Fell Down

 — KSAT 12 (@ksatnews) August 1, 2018

 Even Elle magazine posted a tweet asking for someone to please explain J.Lo’s boots.
-A post on Elle’s Twitter page read, “I knew I was forgetting something- her stylist probably.'”
+A post on Elle‘s Twitter page read, “I knew I was forgetting something’ – her stylist probably.”

 Of course, not everyone hated the look.
 Some social media commenters described Jennifer Lopez as a style genius and leader and praised her for the look.

 Jennifer Lopez has long been a Versace devotee.
 The Shades of Blue star befriended Donatella Versace back in 1999 at the Met Gala.
-One year later, the singer sported that barely-there 2000 Grammy ‘s green Versace dress that had tongues wagging.
+One year later, the singer sported that barely-there 2000 Grammy’s green Versace dress that had tongues wagging.

-Over the past decade, J.Lo and Versace have collaborated on a steady stream of headline-making outfits for Lopez’ celebrity events and red carpet appearances.
-Voguereports that on the heels of her Versace denim boot debut, Lopez will also be wearing “something Versace” when she takes the stage at the MTV Video Music Awards later this month to accept the MTV Michael Jackson Video Vanguard Award.
+Over the past decade, J.Lo and Versace have collaborated on a steady stream of headline-making outfits for Lopez’s celebrity events and red carpet appearances.
+Vogue reports that on the heels of her Versace denim boot debut, Lopez will also be wearing “something Versace” when she takes the stage at the MTV Video Music Awards later this month to accept the MTV Michael Jackson Video Vanguard Award.